Cameron-McBroom/ecom-app/README.md

 # Practice Ecom-App
-This is a practice ecommerce app built with nodeJS and express.
+This is a basic practice ecommerce app built with nodeJS and express.

 This is project as part of The Modern JavaScript Bootcamp by Colt Steele and Stephen Grider.